Please contact the following GSS Hunting Consultant

 In order to reserve your stateroom on the yacht, you must pay a 50% deposit.
 The remainder of your payment is due 75 days before the first day of your hunt.
 Both payments are non-refundable; travel insurance is highly recommended.

-Acceptable payment options include Visa, MasterCard, American Express, personal check, business check, and Bitcoin.
+Acceptable payment options include Visa, MasterCard, American Express, personal check and business check.
 Credit cards incur a 3.5% surcharge.

 This is some of the best coastal black bear hunting Alaska has to offer.
 You simply can’t find a better combination of high-quality hunting and luxury at such a reasonable price.